Solar Power and Municipal Electric Utilities in Kansas

 And these savings are consistent across all customer classes: residential, commercial, and industrial.
 PV shows little effect on generation savings because energy is largely bought from one source, but transmission and distribution are significant, especially for distribution-only utilities.
 The odd part of this graph is that Evergy has the same number of meters per mile as the Kansas City Board of Public Utilities or Garden City.
 Yet it reports about a fifth of the savings to its transmission and distribution system.
 Why would they understate savings?
 Evergy Central is adding $5.9 billion to its rate base for rebuilding its delivery system.
 Admitting that rooftop solar could save ratepayers a large portion of this expense undercuts their justification for increased rates before the Corporation Commission.

 This discrepancy between a central generation-only model and the new economics creates a crease where change can happen rapidly in Kansas.
 The emerging model is centralized wind baseload and rooftop solar peak generation.
 Especially for distribution-only utilities, such as municipal and rural electric cooperatives, this is a possibility to leapfrog past the centralized electric model we’ve lived with for a hundred years.
+Beginning this year, 2023, non-profits including churches, schools, municipal buildings, or coop groceries qualify for direct rebates from the IRS.
+There is a common delay in these payments because they are applied for at the time the system is installed, but the rebate is repaid within 4 months of your submission of the IRS form 990 at tax time.

 These are steps your town might consider: